serghiou/open-data/README.md

 * **[CALIBER.](https://www.ucl.ac.uk/health-informatics/caliber)** Access: by request, timeline unknown.
 As of March 2019, this is a dataset of the electronic health records of about 10 million patients from the UK.
 It is maintained by UCL and it is available upon request as detailed [here](https://www.ucl.ac.uk/health-informatics/caliber/accessing-caliber-resources).

 * **[National Institute for Health Research Health Informatics Collaborative (NIHR HIC).](https://www.nihr.ac.uk/about-us/how-we-are-managed/our-structure/systems/research-information/health-Informatics-collaborative.htm)** Access: by request [here](https://www.nihr.ac.uk/about-us/contact-us/), timeline unknown.
 "The NIHR Health Informatics Collaborative (NIHR HIC) brings together five of the country's leading NHS Trusts with large NIHR Biomedical Research Centres - Oxford, Cambridge, University College, Imperial College, and Guy’s and St.Thomas’s - to make NHS clinical data more readily available to researchers, industry and the NHS community."

+* **[MESA.](https://www.mesa-nhlbi.org/default.aspx)** Access: openly available.
+A great overview of the population of the USA sample of 6,000 for cardiovascular disease - great for confirming generalizability and representatitiveness of samples.
+Suggested by Basu.

 * **[rcitoid.](https://github.com/ropenscilabs/rcitoid#rcitoid)** Access: openly available.
 A client to the Citoid service, which collects citations in Wikimedia.